gschmutz/stream-processing-workshop/04c-stream-data-integration-with-elasticsearch/README.md

  "Elastic Serach Connector")

 The mapping describes how a document, and the fields it contains, are stored and indexed in Elsticsearch.
 For instance it defines which string fields should be treated as full text fields, which fields contain numbers or dates and the format of date values.
-It has been created based on the Avro Schema for the Twitter message.
+It has been created based on the Avro Schema for the Wikipedia Recent Change message.

 The generated mapping is very usable, but there is a problem with the mapping of the `CreatedAt` property: